AUXILO FINSERVE PRIVATE LIMITED (Auxilo/Company) believes in the

 COLLECTION OF DUES

 The customer shall be promptly informed about the repayment process, schedule including the amount, tenure and periodicity of repayment.
-The customers shall be provided all the information regarding dues and shall endeavour to give sufficient notice for payment of dues.
-The customer shall be reminded by sending notice or by making personal visits and / or repossession of security if any.
+The customers shall be provided all the information regarding dues and shall endeavour to give sufficient notice for payment of dues3/ or repossession of security if any.
+The customer shall be reminded by sending notice or by making personal visits. .4 It shall be ensured that the entire process of enforcing the security, valuation and realization thereof be fair and transparent. to ensure transparency, the company shall lay down the terms and conditions under the agreement for enforcing the security interest and/or repossession of the property secured in the event of default.

 In the matter of recovery of loans, undue harassment for example persistently bothering the borrowers at odd hours, use of muscle power for recovery of loans, etc., shall be strictly avoided.
 The recovery methods should be courteous, fair and persuasive.
 The Company employees and the persons authorized to represent the company shall always deal with the customers in a polite manner.
 They shall identify themselves and display the authority letter issued by the company.